paras-d/TumblrCards/README.md

 * [Submit bugs and feature requests](https://github.com/TumblrCommunity/TumblrCards/issues) and help us verify as they are checked in
 * Review [source code changes](https://github.com/TumblrCommunity/TumblrCards/pulls)
 * Review the [wiki](https://github.com/TumblrCommunity/TumblrCards/wiki) and make changes for anything from typos to new content
+* Review the [contributing](.github/CONTRIBUTING.md) page for a list of guidelines and tasks

 ## Feedback